Deepti Sharma

-Deepti Bhagwan Sharma (born 24 August 1997) is an Indian international cricketer.
+Deepti Bhagwan Sharma (born 24 August 1997) is an Indian cricketer who plays for the Indian women's national team.
 She is an all-rounder who bats left-handed and bowls right-arm off break.
 She represents Uttar Pradesh in domestic cricket and plays for UP Warriorz in the Women's Premier League.
-Sharma was part of the team that won the 2025 Women's Cricket World Cup, 2022 Women's Asia Cup, and gold medal in the 2022 Asian Games.
+Sharma was part of the team that won the 2025 Women's Cricket World Cup, 2022 Women's Asia Cup, and gold medals at the 2022 and 2026 Asian Games.

-Early & Personal life
+Early and personal life

 Deepti Sharma was born to Sushilaa and Bhagwan Sharma and is the youngest among her siblings.
 Her father, Bhagwan Sharma, is a retired Indian Railways employee.
 She developed an interest in cricket at the age of nine and would often accompany her brother, Sumit Sharma — a former Uttar Pradesh pacer who initially coached her — to watch practice sessions and matches.
-During one such session at the Ekalavya Sports Stadium in Agra, she reportedly made a direct hit on the stumps from a distance of about 50 metres, an incident noticed by then India women’s national team selector Hemlata Kala.
+During one such session at the Ekalavya Sports Stadium in Agra, she reportedly made a direct hit on the stumps from a distance of about 50 metres, an incident noticed by then India women's national team selector Hemlata Kala.

 In January 2025, Sharma was appointed as Deputy Superintendent of Police in Uttar Pradesh Police under the sports quota as part of the Skilled Athlete Scheme.